qwertie/ecsharp/lemp/ref-other.md

   }
   {
     var F_12 = F(x);
+    // Note: the #trivia currently shown in the output
-    if (((([#trivia_isTmpVar] F_12) != null ?
+    // is automatically erased when printing in C# mode if (((([#trivia_isTmpVar] F_12) != null ?
 F_12.c.d : null) ??
 0) > 0) {
       Positive();
     }